Kylie Fisher

 swipe to see more

-Kylie's teaching and research interests are fueled by a desire to disrupt the traditional narratives and silos that are present in the art historical canon, advocating for the decolonization of art history in both academic and museum settings.
+Kylie's teaching and research interests are fueled by a desire to disrupt dominant narratives and silos that are present in the art historical canon, advocating for the decolonization of art history in both academic and museum settings.
 She is committed to making the study of art, culture, and history accessible and relevant to all students.
-Through emphasizing the primacy that artistic representations play in our development of cultural attitudes and historical perspectives, Kylie's classes aim to instill a sense of empathy and activism in her students to combat the prejudices that are often promoted through works of art and architecture.
+Through emphasizing the primacy that visual representations play in our development of cultural attitudes and historical perspectives, Kylie's classes aim to instill a sense of empathy and activism in her students to combat the prejudices that are often promoted through works of art and architecture.

 Education